flancia-coop/doc.anagora.org/fellowship-of-the-link.md

              - [[flancian]] could we find a conservative counterpart to our group and engage on a group-to-group level?
                  - [[bentley davis]] something like https://braverangels.org
                  - https://docs.google.com/document/d/1z-SJXlX3BdI-92X19FQNPMkK65RpsPApyw9V6U7dthk/edit#heading=h.jw9qcfe7v9uj
+             - building a [[map]] together as a way to collaborate even as we disagree
+                 - "tell me more about that"

 - #push [[fotl threads]]